 National Fried Clam Day is observed annually on July 3rd.
 Fried clams are an iconic food in the New England states.
-They tend to be served at seaside clam shacks or roadside restaurants serve these delectable nuggets and tend to be the primary source for anyone seeking them.
+Seaside clam shacks or roadside restaurants serve these delectable nuggets and tend to be the primary source for anyone seeking them.
 The clams are dipped in milk and coated with a combination of regular, corn, and/or pastry flour.
 Then the coated clams are fried in oil.
 They can be “clam strips” (sliced parts of hard-shell clams) or whole soft-shell clams.
 Whole soft-shell clams impart a fuller flavor.
 However, some restaurants remove the clam’s neck.

 In 1914, Lawrence Henry “Chubby” Woodman and his wife Bessie opened a small concession stand on Main Street in Essex, Massachusetts.
-On weekends they sold small grocery items, homemade potato chip and fresh clams that Chubby dug himself.
-At first, the business was slow but on July 3, 1916, things began to change.
+On weekends they sold small grocery items, homemade potato chips, and fresh clams that Chubby dug himself.
+At first, the business was slow.
+But on July 3, 1916, things began to change.

-It was on that day a local fisherman named Tarr was visiting the stand, and Chubby complained, “Business was slower than a couple of snails headed uphill.”
+On that day, Chubby complained to a local fisherman named Tarr who was visiting the stand, “Business is slower than a couple of snails headed uphill.”

 “Business was lower than a couple of snails headed uphill.”
 Chubby Woodman